-When to Submit Revised IDBs as a New Information Report
+When to Submit Revised IDBs/Package Inserts as a New Information Report

-In the rare case where a revised IDB will affect the risk/benefit ratio of the study, but the associated revised study documents are not yet available to the study team, the study team should alert the IRB of the revised IDB via a new information report within 14 business days of its receipt.
-The associated revised study documents and accompanying IDB would then be submitted, together, as a full change of protocol within 60 days of receiving the revised study documents.
+In the rare case where a revised IDB and/or package insert meets the criteria to be submitted as a change of protocol, but the associated revised study documents are not yet available, the study team should alert the IRB via a new information report within 14 business days of receipt of the IDB/Package Insert.
+The associated revised study documents and accompanying IDB and/or package insert would then be submitted, together, as a full change of protocol within 60 days of receiving the revised study documents.

-- The revised IDBs do NOT contain revisions that (1) affect the risk/benefit ratio of the study for local study subjects (i.e., will result in a change to study documents); (2) affect alternatives to study participation for local subjects; or (3) represent new information that should be provided to subjects; or
+- The revised IDBs/Package Inserts do NOT contain revisions that (1) affect the risk/benefit ratio of the study for study subjects (i.e., will result in a change to study documents); (2) affect alternatives to study participation for subjects; or (3) represent new information that should be provided to subjects; or

-- The information contained in the revised IDBs has already been assessed by the IRB (e.g., through a change of protocol)
+- The information contained in the revised IDBs and/or package inserts has already been assessed by the IRB (e.g., through a change of protocol); or

 - The study is permanently closed to enrollment locally, no local subjects are on treatment, and the revised IDB and/or package insert contains no new information that would affect past subjects (e.g. new latent risks).